Longtime DC Delegate Eleanor Holmes Norton is ending her reelection campaign for Congress

 Norton's staunch advocacy for her city

 As the district's delegate, Norton does not have a formal vote in the House.
-But she found other ways to advocate for the city's interests throughout her career.
-She was a staunch advocate for statehood and for the labor rights of the federal workers who called Washington and its surrounding region home.
+But she has found other ways to advocate for the city's interests.
+Called the “Warrior on the Hill” by her supporters, Norton was a staunch advocate for D.C. statehood and for the labor rights of the federal workers who called Washington and its surrounding region home.

 She also secured bipartisan wins for district residents.
-For instance, Norton was the driving force behind the passage of a law that allows them to attend any public college or university in the country at in-state tuition rates or be eligible to attend any private university with up to a $2,500 annual grant.
+Norton was the driving force behind the passage of a law that provides up to $10,000 per year for students who attend public colleges outside the district.
+It also provides up to $2,500 per year for students who attend select private historically Black colleges and universities across the country and nonprofit colleges in the D.C. metropolitan area.

 In the 1990s, Norton played a key role in ending the city's financial crisis by brokering a deal to transfer billions of dollars in unfunded pension liabilities to the federal government in exchange for changes to the district's budget.
 She twice played a leading role in House passage of a D.C. statehood bill.